sharwell/ha-tea-timer/README.md

 - Preset chips and the primary Start/Restart button sit in the tab order (chips left-to-right followed by the main action).
 Each control exposes an accessible name that includes the preset label and its formatted duration.
 - The timer status is announced through a polite live region.
 Start, restart, finish, and remaining-time updates are throttled (30s ≥2:00, 10s ≥1:00, 5s ≥0:20, 1s <0:10) to avoid overwhelming assistive tech.
 - Queuing a new preset while the timer runs surfaces a single “Next preset selected …” announcement; clearing the queue suppresses stale messages.
-- Entity-unavailable errors surface via `role="alert"` without stealing focus.
-Toasts for other errors remain polite live regions.
+- Entity errors surface via a single `role="alert"` region without stealing focus.
+Toasts for service failures remain polite live regions so screen readers receive exactly one high-priority announcement at a time.
 - Reduced-motion preferences disable dial and spinner animations, and forced-colors/high-contrast modes fall back to system colors for primary controls.

 ### Troubleshooting

-- **Entity unavailable**: Verify the `entity` option matches an existing Home Assistant timer (e.g., `timer.tea_timer_kitchen`).
-The card will display the configured entity id to help diagnose typos.
+- **Entity missing/unavailable**: Follow the card’s alert message.
+“This card isn’t set up yet…” means the `entity` option is blank; open the editor and select a `timer.*` helper.
+“The configured entity … isn’t a timer” indicates the id does not start with `timer.`; pick a timer helper instead of a sensor/light.
+“The timer entity … is unavailable” points to a disabled or renamed helper—re-enable it in Home Assistant and verify the `entity_id` matches.
 - **Disconnected banner**: If you see “Disconnected from Home Assistant,” check that your browser still has a WebSocket path to the server.
 The card freezes the countdown and disables the dial until it reconnects and replays the latest entity state.
 - **No live updates**: Ensure the Home Assistant WebSocket connection is available.
 The card falls back to the latest `hass` object update but real-time updates rely on the connection being online.
 - **Estimated remaining time**: If Home Assistant does not provide `remaining`, the card estimates the value.
 When the estimate drifts more than ~2 seconds, a note appears until Home Assistant reports an authoritative value.